gradle/gradle/subprojects/docs/src/docs/release/notes.md

 User experience for running tests is further improved: _failed tests now run first_.
 This allows use of the [`--fail-fast` option](userguide/java_plugin.html#sec:test_execution) to provide the quickest possible feedback loop.

+This release improves the Kotlin DSL with support for `.gradle.kts` scripts in regular Kotlin source sets.
+It also provides Kotlin 1.2.31, a more consistent API, better IDE support, and further improved parity with the Groovy DSL.
+See Kotlin DSL v0.16 [release notes](https://github.com/gradle/kotlin-dsl/releases/tag/v0.16.3) for full details.

 Last but not least, the _IDEA Gradle Plugin now automatically marks Java resources directories_ as resources in the IDEA module definitions.
 This behavior can be customized; see an example.

 We hope you will build happiness with Gradle 4.7, and we look forward to your feedback [via Twitter](https://twitter.com/gradle) or [on GitHub](https://github.com/gradle).